ncatlab/nlab-content/pages/7/3/0/1/11037/content.md

 $$\frac{}{\vdash \neg A, A} \; identity.$$

-Categorically, the cut rule in this form corresponds to the arrow $\neg A \otimes A \to \bot$ that implements an evaluation, and the identity rule corresponds to an arrow $\top \to \neg A \wp A = A \multimap A$ that names an identity morphism.
+Categorically, the cut rule in this form corresponds to the arrow $\neg A \otimes A \to \bot$ that implements an evaluation, and the identity rule corresponds to an arrow $\top \to \neg A$ `⅋` $A = A \multimap A$ that names an identity morphism.
 These two arrows are de Morgan dual to one another.

 ## Cut elimination as a computation